GenericMappingTools/gmt/doc/rst/source/end.rst

 **show**
     Open all graphics produced by the session in the default viewer.
-    **Note**: In the event you have selected more than one output format we onlly open the first one listed.
+    **Note**: In the event you have selected more than one output format we only open the first one listed.

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: explain_-V.rst_